lawrennd/old_talks/_business/includes/data-maturity-assessment.md

 c.
 The time and effort involved in data preparation are commonly
     understood.

 d.
-Data is used to inform decision-making, though not always routinely.
+Data is used to inform decision-making, though not always routinely.}
-}

 \subsubsection{3.
 Managed and Integrated}

-\smalltext{
+\notes{
 *Data is available through published APIs; corrections to requested data are monitored and API service quality is discussed within the team.
 Data security protocols are partially automated ensuring electronic access